quasar-team/CanModule/Documentation/sphinx-source/vendors/peak.rst

 	:project: CanModule
 	:members: createBus, sendMessage

 and communication takes place through peak's open-source PCAN-Basic windows library.
+Only "plug-and-play" modules with USB interface and fixed datarate are supported by CanModule for now.
+PEAK's flexible datarate (FD) modules can be added later on (they need some different API-calls and more complex parameters), and also other interfaces like PCI are possible for windows.The implementation is based on the PCAN-Basic driver.

 linux
 ^^^^^

 The open-source socketcan interface is used on top of peak's open source netdev driver.
+Both Peak's fixed and flexible datarate are working, although the fixed modules are recommended for bus compatibility.
+Only modules with USB interface are supported.
 The peak driver source is freely available and it can be configured to build several types of drivers, where we use peak's netdev driver only.
+See `PeakDriver`_ for details on this.
 A PCAN-Basic driver is also available but the netdev driver is more performant and modern.
+The PCAN-Basic driver is used nevertheless for windows, and it offers better compatibility for all module families.

 .. doxygenclass:: CSockCanScan
 	:project: CanModule